 Know these interrail ticket rules

-- Some will allow continuous travel within a set period of time, this allows unlimited journeys for the duration of the ticket however these are usually more expensive and unnecessary.
+- Continuous Travel – Some will allow continuous travel within a set period of time, this allows unlimited journeys for the duration of the ticket however these are usually more expensive.

-- The better options are the ‘X days of travel within X days’ tickets.
+- Flexible – The better option is the flexible ‘X days of travel within X days’ ticket.
 You will have a set number of travel days with unlimited travel on these days only, for example 7 travel days within a month.
 If using these, remember that you will need to write the date of travel on the ticket each day before you get on the train.

 Check which currencies you’ll need